Actos Lawsuit Lawyers and Attorneys

 Allegations against Takeda have included failure to warn, negligent misrepresentation, negligence, and fraudulent concealment.
-Plaintiffs have sought compensatory damages, including loss of consortium, as well as punitive damages.
+Plaintiffs have sought compensatory damages, including loss of consortium, as well as punitive damages with the assistance of Actos lawyers.

 A pharmaceutical manufacturer may be held strictly liable for injuries arising out of its failure to warn of a dangerous side effect.
 A plaintiff needs to prove that: